 Cut the chicken into bite-sized cubes.
-You can do this by placing the chicken breast vertical to you, and cutting it in half length-wise.
+You can do this by placing the chicken breast vertically to you and cutting it in half length-wise.
 Then slice it in half length-wise again.
-Turn it horizontal to you and cut into 1-inch pieces.
+Turn it horizontally to you and cut it into 1-inch pieces.

-Put the cubed chicken into a medium-sized bowl and season with salt and pepper.
+Put the cubed chicken into a medium-sized bowl and season with salt and white ground pepper.

 Separate the egg whites of one egg into a small bowl and whisk with a fork until frothy—about 1 minute.

-Pour the egg whites into the bowl of chicken, mix together, and place in the fridge with plastic wrap until ready to stir-fry.
+Pour the egg whites into the bowl of chicken, add the ground white pepper, and mix together.
+Place in the fridge with plastic wrap until ready to stir-fry.

-To make the sauce, combine the soy sauce, hoisin, sesame oil, rice vinegar, honey and ground chili powder into a small bowl and mix well.
-Then mix in little amounts of cornstarch into the sauce until the whole 1 tbs. is used up.
+To make the sauce, combine the soy sauce, chicken broth, hoisin sauce, sesame oil, rice vinegar, honey, and gochugaru in a small bowl and mix well.
+Then, using a mini sifter, sift the cornstarch into the sauce until the whole 1 tbs. is used up.
+Make sure to quickly whisk the sauce as you sift the cornstarch.
 Then set it aside.